kia3a/kia3a/README.md

 - 👋 Hi, I’m @kia3a
 - 👀 I’m interested in Data Analysis
 - 🌱 I’m currently learning Phyton
-- 💞️ I’m looking to collaborate on Finance
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---